04.

 Ripley Morris Annual Easter Tour

-Ripley Morris annual Easter Tour in Belper, dancing at various spots in the Town Centre
+Ripley Morris annual Easter Tour in Belper, dancing at various spots in the Town Centre.
+Joined by Ripley Green Garters,

 Free entry